 Service quality levels may differ

 This is a SOD (segregation of duties) and COI (Conflict of interest) issue of the highest levels.
-If a vendor must secure systems and provide security risk reports, their reports must be validated with some tricks.
+If a vendor must secure systems and provide third-party security risk reports, their reports must be validated with some tricks.

 It is possible that when you outsource cyber security to any vendor or security professionals, their services might not meet your expectations.